Greek Chicken Kebabs

 South Africans now a thing or two about barbecues, braaing, that is.
 September 24th is Heritage Day, also known as Braai Day.
-Essential to a traditional South African braai (barbecue), is plenty of meaty options – a thick cut rib eye steak, boerewors (sausage) and chops.
-Good chicken kebabs however, are like hens teeth.
+Essential to a traditional braai, is plenty of meaty options – a thick cut rib eye steak, maybe some boerewors (sausage) and succulent chicken kebabs.
 If you’re not first in line at Woolworths to snap up your favourite chicken kebabs, you’ll probably go without.
 Here’s a handy little recipe for our favourite Greek chicken kebabs that will keep everyone happy.

 Greek Chicken Kebabs